techno-tim/techno-tim.github.io/_posts/2024-07-08-ai-stack-tutorial.md

 ## Code Completion (VSCode)

-I am using Basic Auth Middlware with traefik.
+I am using Basic Auth Middleware with traefik.
 Please see [traefik section](#traefik) for details on how to set this up.

 ### Extension